trevorius/Rocket_Elevators_Controllers/readMe.md

 ADDITIONAL REQUIREMENTS :

-    //Logic of prioritization of elevators
+    Logic of prioritization of elevators

             - elevators will be called  first if moving towards the call second if stationary third if closer to their destination
-    //Logic back to origin
+    Logic back to origin
             - positions for idle lifts evenly spread out

-    //Security Logic status online/offline to be added and circomstances to be used
+    Security Logic status online/offline to be added and circomstances to be used

     Temporal logic
             - use building schedual to strategically position elevators
-            - measure waiting times for calls

     Loading Logic
             - detect if full (link to security)
-            -use with waiting time to get waiting time closer to average waiting time.